Tobel158/docs/docs/Concepts/glossary.md

 ## Commission

 The percentage of staking rewards a validator will keep before distributing the rest of the rewards to delegators.
-Commission can help pay for a validator's computing costs.
+Commission is a validator’s income.
 Validators set their own commission rates.

 ## Community pool